j-smit/git-commands/README.md

 ####Problem solving
 - Cannot rebase because of uncommitted changes
 	1. `git stash`: stores the different files away from everything else, returning your working directory to the last commit.
 	2. `git pull --rebase`
 	3. `git stash`: This will return those files to the working directory and allow you to work as before.

+##Change from master to gh-pages steps
+1.	`git checkout -b gh-pages`
+2.	`git push origin gh-pages`
+3.	go to GitHub, settings for your repo, and switch “Default Branch” to gh-pages.
+4.	delete the local master branch with `git branch -d master`.
+5.	delete the remote master branch with `git push origin :master`.

+Done.
+You now have only the gh-pages branch, and it's the default one that git will use when talking with GitHub.